 The other option in this scenario, more attractive when the room is huge and there is space to spare, is to close up the fireplace completely, position a free-standing stove on a large hearth in front of it and then flue the stove through the wall higher up into the existing chimney.

-An extreme option, where opening up is not possible, may be to knock out the back wall of the house to create a fireplace/chimney breast.
+An extreme option, where opening up is not possible, may be to knock out the back wall of the house to create (or extend, as in the picture below, courtesy of Wayne Stride) a fireplace/chimney breast.
 This requires digging footings outside and then re-building the cavity wall around the new fireplace.
 While this achieves the desired outcome, to the dimensions of your choice, it is not to be undertaken lightly, and will certainly be both messy and costly.

 Even with a fairly simple knock-out, be prepared for a substantial quantity of resulting rubble.
 It is surprising how much comes out of a chimney breast, and the resulting detritus may require a skip or several rubble bags.